esthercrs/template_R/README.md

 You could also describe each directory directly in the main README.md :

 - `data/` : Raw and processed data files
-- `scripts/` : R or Python scripts for data processing
+- `scripts/` : scripts for data processing
 - `results/` : Generated outputs like plots, tables, or statistics
 - `docs/` : Documentation for the project
 - `tests/` : Test scripts to ensure code integrity